superadi04/cdp-sdk/typescript/src/README.md

 Account objects have actions that can be used to interact with the account.
 These can be used in place of the `cdp` client.

+### EVM account actions

+Here are some examples for actions on EVM accounts.

 For example, instead of:

 ```typescript